tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 Still didn't work.

 Although, *five* superstar players isn't quite accurate.
-For both CN DPC leagues they had the relatively unknown RedPanda on support.
+For both CN DPC seasons they had the relatively unknown RedPanda on support.
 Most everyone assumed he was just there to be the scapegoat and eventually got replaced by capital "S" *S*uper for regional quals.

 **How was their DPC year?** 85 Points